 As the symptoms of both Yeast infections and Bacterial Vaginosis can be very similar, 2 out of 3 women frequently misdiagnose their symptoms and use the wrong treatment.
 One major recognizable difference between Bacterial Vaginosis and a Yeast infection is the bothersome unpleasant “fishy” odor associated with Bacterial Vaginosis, especially after having sex.

-Bacterial Vaginosis affects at least 1 in 3 adult women at some point in their lives.
+Vaginal odor caused by bacterial vaginosis affects at least 1 in 3 adult women at some point in their lives.
 Worldwide, between 10% and 50% of women are affected in different countries at any one time, making it the most frequently occurring vaginal condition in women.
 As well as affecting women of childbearing age, it is also common after the menopause when levels of beneficial Lactobacilli bacteria naturally fall.

 Bacterial Vaginosis is not a sexually transmitted infection.
 Any male sexual partners you might have would not need any treatment.
 In addition, you do not need to be sexually active to get Bacterial Vaginosis.

 What triggers the bacterial imbalance is poorly understood.
 It is related to loss of normal vaginal acidity which, in turn, can result from hormonal and lifestyle changes.
 Once intimate pH balance is disturbed, acid-loving Lactobacilli (beneficial bacteria) disappear and the growth of less beneficial bacteria is encouraged.

 Hormonal factors affect vaginal acidity and glycogen levels which normally promote the growth of beneficial Lactobacilli.
 As a result, vaginal odor often arises spontaneously before and during menstruation, then resolves mid-cycle, although recurrences are common